chacha/games/frozen-shirt-race.md

 7 minutes * 60 seconds/minute = 420 seconds
 420 seconds / 20 seconds = 27 runs per shirt.

-5 shirts * 27 runs per shirt = 135 total runs.
-That means that a single team should have to fill up 135 cups worth of water to win the race.

 Using Red Solo Cups, each run would transfer about 6oz of water (cups hold 8oz and we're allowing for spilling).

-That means that 135 cups times 6oz = 810oz of water for a 7 minute run.
-That's 6.3 gallons of water.
+That means that 27 cups times 6oz = 162oz of water for a 7 minute run.
+That's 1.2 gallons of water.

+If you were to time this by 5 cups, you'd get 810oz of water or 6.3 gallons of water.